KuzuKap/UrbanGlass_Canvas/README.md

     // MacOS via Safari: Click File  (Or click the "Share" button in the Safari toolbar)  >>>  Add to Dock  >>>  Add  >>>  Profit.

 // 3.
-Optional and never required, but if you want to tip me for whatever reason: https://ko-fi.com/kuzukap

-// 4.
 Enjoy and have fun!
 (This step is required BTW)

+// ***Optional and never required, but if you want to tip me for whatever reason: https://ko-fi.com/kuzukap